For students entering in August

 Student Day 2

-The second day of orientation will begin with breakfast in Presidential Court Café.
+The second day of orientation will begin with breakfast.
 Following breakfast, students will attend sessions in preparation for a final meeting with their academic advisor and course registration.
 We ask that all students plan to be registering for classes until 5:00 p.m. (although students typically finish earlier).
 Orientation check out will take place in Hodges Library.

 We are excited that you will be here this summer to participate in the New Vols Experience!
 Students will meet the Orientation Leaders, college representatives and learn about your academic curriculum as well as all of the opportunities here at UT.
 Student attendance will be taken throughout the day to ensure students meet all of the program requirements.